coredns/rfc/GSoC_Proposal.md

 ## Timeline

 **Before 27 April:**

 I will go through the required DNS concepts as well as the essential features of Prometheus.

 **27 April to 18 May:**

 I will communicate with the CoreDNS community and particiape in any intersting doscussion that comes up.
-I will further finialize this project by corresponding with the mentors as well as the mentors of the community.
+I will further finialize the ideas regarding the project by corresponding with the mentors as well as the members of the community.

 **18 May to 31st May:**

-In this period, data collection will be
+In this period, data collection will be main priority.
+Data would be collected from the simulation software.
+Moreover, a production server would be created (if its not readily avilable), and the data would be collected from the same.
+In addition to that, the data will be filtered and preprocessed for training on the three machine learning models

 **1st June to 7th June:**

-Test the existing code rigorously and document the process.
+The first model wil be trained and the training for the same will begin.

-**7th June to 21st June:**
+**8th June to 14th June:**

-Take on the first case (deployed as a pod) and implement part of the specified API that caters to this situation.
-A lot of the code written in this period could be reused with some additions or logic control for the remaining cases.
+The fsecond model wil be trained and the training for the same will begin.

-**22nd June to 30th June:**
+**15th June to 21st June:**

-Test and document the existing code thoroughly.
+The third model wil be trained and the training for the same will begin.

+**21st July to 28th July:**

+This time is kept free for any pending work as well as documenting the results.

+**28th July to 10th August:**

+The documentation of the results are completed

 **1st July to 7th July:**